Brief Issue Description

 Federal waiver IDs have two different formats depending upon the waiver type (Examples in Table 2):

-- 1115 demonstrations are assigned a federal waiver ID that begins with “11-W-“ or “21-W-“ and is followed by a 5 digit number, a slash, then another number.
-The 1115 waiver ID does not include a renewal number or amendment number.
+- 1115 demonstrations are assigned a federal demonstration ID that begins with “11-W-“ or “21-W-“ and is followed by a 5 digit number, a slash, then another number representing the CMS region of the state.
+The 1115 demonstration ID does not include a renewal number or amendment number.

 - 1915(b) waivers and 1915(c) waivers are assigned a waiver ID in which the first two positions are the state abbreviation, followed by a unique waiver ID number for that state, then a renewal number (preceded by an “R”) and ending in an amendment number.
 However, only the “core” ID consisting of the state abbreviation and the number unique to the state should be reported in the WAIVER-ID field.
 No renewal or amendment numbers should be reported.

 |Waiver Name||Waiver Authority||Assigned Waiver ID||Core Waiver ID (Reported in T-MSIS)|

 |New Jersey Comprehensive Waiver Demonstration||1115 Demonstration||11-W-00279/2||11-W-00279/2|